-Never work or drive while under the influence of drug or alcohol

-Another essential event in 2023 was the Safety Day in Kosice (SK), a working session with the regional leadership team members, area managers, plant managers and

-H&S managers to define the next safety milestone.
+Never work or drive while under the influence of drug or alcohol Another essential event in 2023 was the Safety Day in Kosice (SK), a working session with the regional leadership team members, area managers, plant managers and H&S managers to define the next safety milestone.
 Various areas were identified including safety as everyone's responsibility with strong leadership engagement, mandatory training on risk assessments, and standardization of the production process so that we can act safely.
 Focus on training

 Iso at the cornerstone of safety is training, whether through on- or off-the-job training, lunch and learns, safety alerts, safety talks, simulators (in the US), online on-demand topics and virtual reality (in Turkey and Oman).
 All employees, contractors, subcontractors and visitors that enter a Carmeuse plant need to follow safety training.
 In Europe, a new safety video was developed to this end and the control system has been digitalized.
 Trained people are given a 'Safety passport' valid for one year.

+Safety in numbers Carmeuse tracks several safety KPIs, among them recordable injury rate (RIR).
+The RIR looks at the number of total recordable incidents and compares it to the number of total hours worked by all employees in a year.

-Several sites have been running without accidents (Lost Time Accidents) for a number of years.
+For reporting purposes, the numbers used for Americas are converted to the European formula. < 2022: Carmeuse North America, Carmeuse Europe, Middle East and Asia.
+2023: Scope has been enlarged to include: Carmeuse South America (Columbia, Brazil), Carmeuse Overseas, Italy and Headquarters.
+On the similar scope as < 2022: 7.84 Several sites have been running without accidents (Lost Time Accidents) for a number of years.
 At the end of 2023, 68% had a track record of more than one year without accidents.

-At the end of 2023

-Years without Lost Time Accidents (LTA)

-Pelican (US) 20y >15 Yager Materials Corp.
-(US) 20y Tavaux (FR) 16y Deva (RO) 18y
+At the end of 2023 Years without Lost Time Accidents (LTA) Sites\ Pelican (US) 20yYager Materials Corp.
+(US) 20yDeva (RO) 18y Trebejov (SK) 18y Tavaux (FR) 16y

-Trebejov (SK) 18y

-Fieni (RO) 12y >10
+>10 Fieni (RO) 12y

 Mokra (CZ) 11y

-Beachville (CA) 9y Madonna Scoperta (US) 8y >5 > Dundas (CA) 8y Middletown (US) 8y River Rouge (US) 7y
+>5 Madonna Scoperta (US) 8y

+Dundas (CA) 8y

+Middletown (US) 8y

+River Rouge (US) 7y

+Beachville (CA) 9y

 Bois Bernard (FR) 7y Annville (US) 7y Itri (IT) 6y Gouda (NL) 5y